Multarix/blackdesert-somethinglovely-map/README.md

 1. Download latest PAZ files (i.e. just patch game)
 2. Get paz_browser from BDO Data/PazExtractor and put it in BDO paz folder
-3. Run it and Search > mapdata_realexplore then extract mapdata_realexplore.xml and mapdata_realexplore2.xml
+3. Run it and search > mapdata_realexplore then extract mapdata_realexplore.xml and mapdata_realexplore2.xml
-4. Run it and extract `rader*.dds` (search `rader*.dds`, then press A to select all)
+4. Run it and search & extract > `ui_texture/new_ui_common_forlua/widget/rader/rader*.dds` (press A to select all)
-5. Wait for extraction to finish (ETA: 60 minutes, set an alert)
+5. Wait for extraction to finish (ETA: 3h, set an alert)
 6. Put all of the dds map tiles into a folder called 'rader'
 7. Copy the 5 radar script files (radar-combine.sh, radar-combine-fast.sh, radar-convert.sh, radar-getbounds.js and radar-sort.js) into the folder above 'rader'
 8. In linux (probably WSL - https://docs.microsoft.com/en-us/windows/wsl/install-win10), make sure imagemagick is installed (sudo apt-get update followed by sudo apt-get install imagemagick)